JuroOravec/crawlee-one/docs/playbook-01-import-urls.md

 ...1 milion is a lot, but let's not get ahead of ourselves.
 At first, you may want to use just 2-3 URLs to verify validity of your approach.

-In that, you can use a Crawlee One Apify actor and pass it a static list of URLs:
+In that, you can use a CrawleeOne Apify actor and pass it a static list of URLs:

 ```json
 {